 Sour crop can be caused by an impacted crop if the compacted crop contents cause a pH change and start to ferment.
 One way to think about sour crop is the food with the crop is going ‘sour,’ hence the name.

-For more information on the causes of crop problems and how to prevent crop problems, make sure you check out this Sour Crop in Chickens article!
+For more information on the causes of sour crop and how to prevent it, check out our dedicated sour crop post!

 How to Prevent Crop Impaction in Your Chickens